 - Increase understanding of some of the most common behavioral and mental health diagnoses in early childhood

-- Gain an appreciation for a trauma-informed approach to work with young children and families
+- Understand why a trauma-informed approach is foundational to work with young children and families

 Who should attend: All staff of family resource centers (FRCs), child abuse prevention councils (CAPCs), and other child and family-serving organizations.

 Continuing Education Credit: This course meets the qualifications for 1.5 hours of continuing education credit for LMFTs, LCSWs, LPCCs, and/or LEPs as required by the California Board of Behavioral Sciences.
 Chadwick Center For Children and Families, Rady Children’s Hospital San Diego (Provider #75651) is approved by the California Association of Marriage and Family Therapists to sponsor continuing education for LCSWs, LPCCs, and/or LEPs.
 Chadwick Center For Children and Families, Rady Children’s Hospital-San Diego maintains responsibility for this program/course and its content.
 Please click here for additional information about continuing education credit.

 - This is a webinar-style training.
 This means that you will not be on camera and will not be able to see other learners.
 This training will not include breakout rooms.
 Opportunities to interact with the presenter(s) and other participants will be included.